 Everyday is Remembrance for Veterans.

 If you’re looking for a seniors retirement community in Kelowna that offers a variety of recreational activities, Orchard Gardens is here for you.
-Feel free to contact us to inquire if we offer assisted living services at this VRS location.
 Call 250-979-0600 or click here to book a tour at Kelowna’s warm and friendly independent seniors community.